Today I bring you the best waffles!

 Directions

-- Levain (The night before mixing your dough): In a small bowl, mix the 2 tablespoons sourdough starter with the 1/4 cup water.
-Add 1/4 cup all purpose flour and mix until combined.
+- Levain (The night before mixing your dough): In a small bowl, mix together the levain ingredients to combine.
 Cover with a towel, and let sit overnight until mixing next morning.

 - Mix the dough: In a large mixing bowl, combine all the ingredients up to the eggs (leave the butter until the end).
 Mix together until all ingredients are incorporated.
 You can do this by hand or in a mixer.
 Next add the butter a bit at at time until it comes together into a smooth ball.
 Place in an oiled bowl and leave in the refrigerator until the next day.